Nori Muster shares aspects of her life with a Ph.D. candidate at Temple University, investigating therapeutic art and cults. June 19, 2008

 Do you have any other recommendations?

-In reading your website I am very excited to speak with you as I interested in the art therapy technique as well as reading some of your work.
+In reading your website I am very excited to speak with you as I interested in the therapeutic art technique as well as reading some of your work.

 Click here for an index of all child abuse information available through this site.